rfsaldanha/nseq/README.md

 #> [1] 2
 ```

-And how many sequences have exactly 3 consecutive observations with
+And how many sequences of values have exactly 3 consecutive observations
-value equal or greater than 5?
+with values equal or greater than 5?

 ``` r
 trle_cond(vec, a_op = "e", a = 3, b_op = "gte", b = 5)